Botox and the Loss of a Frown … as Nicole Kidman

 Botulinum toxin is a poison that, by a ghoulish coincidence, causes botulism and heals wrinkles.
 When injected in low doses into a wrinkled forehead, blocks nerve signals to muscles and smooths the skin over them.
 (It also has medical uses, such as treating migraine headaches.)
 Although there are several rival brands, Botox is the flagship brand in its category.
 It offers the kind of deal one might make with a nefarious sea witch: It will grant you eternal youth, but in exchange for being able to move your face.

 There was a time when this trend was seen as bad for acting, for society, and especially for women.
-Then came the Kardashians, “The Real Housewives,” a stream of memes and an army of beauticians with a lot of character brandishing hypodermic needles on TikTok.
+Then came the Kardashians, “The Real Housewives,” a stream of memes and an army of characterful beauticians brandishing hypodermic needles on TikTok.
 A botox face used to be a weird show, but weird shows fuel reality TV and internet culture, and thanks to those formats that are gaining popularity, Botox has accumulated a flash of theatrical pomp that helps disarm cultural fears surrounding its use.

 Botox, which once suggested vanity, delusion and shame, is now associated with confidence, resilience and even authenticity, as the idea of “getting a little fix” has come to be seen as a legitimate form of work.